mondeja/mkdocs-include-markdown-plugin/README.md

 Includes markdown file content, optionally using two delimiters to filter the content to include.

-- **start** Delimiter that marks the beginning of the content to include.
+- **start**: Delimiter that marks the beginning of the content to include.
-- **end** Delimiter that marks the end of the content to include.
+- **end**: Delimiter that marks the end of the content to include.

 ##### Example